-- Apply pharmacologic, pharmacokinetic, and therapeutic principles when developing treatment plans in the acute care setting. - Utilize available protocols, medication policies, and clinical practice guidelines in order to recommend appropriate evidence-based and cost-effective treatments for acute care patients. - Practice documenting (in the medical record if allowed) using patient chart notes or electronic medical records. - Develop a plan for monitoring patient progress based on the treatment plan. - Determine the appropriate time intervals to collect monitoring data.
+- Apply pharmacologic, pharmacokinetic, and therapeutic principles when developing treatment plans in the acute care setting. - Utilize available protocols, medication policies, and clinical practice guidelines to recommend appropriate evidence-based and cost-effective treatments for acute care patients (vancomycin dosing, renal dose adjustment, IV to PO changes, etc.). - Develop a plan for monitoring patient progress based on the treatment plan. - Determine the appropriate time intervals to collect monitoring data. - Document patient care activities clearly, concisely, and accurately using appropriate medical terminology. - Use available technology and other media to assist with communication as appropriate. - Develop and provide an evidence-based approach that considers the social determinants of health (i.e., cost, care, access, satisfaction, and needs of a targeted population) in the hospital.